UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

     - Please be aware of that this is different from the SUPR 2FA that you may have set up earlier.
     - Also, each centre has their own 2FA, so one from NSC/Tetralith won't work for UPPMAX.

-## Step 5: Wait for an email with further instructions

-- The email may land in you trash bin so do look there as well.
-- Follow the instructions!
-You'll need the UPPMAX 2FA set up, see Step 4 to be able to log in.
-- The link you got will only work once and for a limited time period.

 ## Step 6: Log in and change your password